 Konica Minolta has prospered together with society by continuing to provide the new value required in each era, living up to its philosophy, “The Creation of New Value.”
 Helping to build a sustainable society also promotes corporate sustainability.
 If greater social unrest is triggered by the destruction of the global environment, it will also impact economies and financial systems worldwide.
 However, by working to solve global environmental and social problems, Konica Minolta can minimize future risks while creating opportunities for growth.

-Konica Minolta's management vision is "Imaging to the People."
-It states the company’s determination to be a robust, innovative company, continually evolving and contributing to the sustainable growth of society and individuals.
-Konica Minolta will continue to take on the challenge of innovation — and co-innovation with customers — that can promote both the growth of its business and the creation of new value for the global environment and all of human society.
+By continually evolving with its customers through innovation, Konica Minolta contributes to the realization of a sustainable society and continues to take on the challenge of both the growth of its business and the creation of new value for the global environment and all of human society.

 Enhancing Corporate Value for Sustainable Growth